 As America’s population becomes more diverse, there is likely to be continued growth in minority-owned businesses.
 Aspiring minority entrepreneurs should be feeling a heightened sense of confidence, and anyone who wants to work with (or market to) business owners needs to be aware that the face of American entrepreneurship is changing.
 With minority-owned businesses on the rise, all business owners should be developing some cultural fluency as they prepare to work with people from diverse backgrounds.

 Are you a minority (or non-minority!) entrepreneur who is ready to start a business?
-Or are you already doing business as a sole proprietor, but want to create a legal business entity to make your business “official?”
+Or are you already doing business as a sole proprietor, but want to create a legal business entity to make your business "official?"
 Protect yourself by setting up an LLC!
-Incfile can help you start your company for as little as $49 plus state fees.
+Incfile can help you start your company for $0 plus state fees, and you'll get a free year of our Registered Agent service.